Saske2201/SVN_Searcher/README.md

 During the installation of any version of TortoiseSVN (there is no need to update Tortoise itself; simply use the Modify option), ensure that the "Command Line Tools" checkbox is selected, then complete the installation.
 The program itself is part of the Portable series (download and run).

+IMPORTANT!!!

+I want to thank everyone who actively uses the program and helps improve it!

 # v2.1.1 (hotfix)

 Added: